Home Warranty Multiple Claims: Limits, Caps & What Happens When You File Often

 Strategic Claim Filing: Maximizing Coverage & Avoiding Pitfalls

-Filing a claim costs you a service fee every time — typically $75 to $125 per visit.
+Filing a claim costs you a service fee every time, typically $75 to $150 per visit and averaging about $108.45 across the industry in 2026.
 That means not every repair is worth a claim.
-Smart claim management is a key part of getting maximum value from your home warranty.
+Smart claim management is a key part of getting maximum value from your home warranty, especially when 2026 industry data shows denial rates ranging from about 15% at American Home Shield up to 35% at Choice Home Warranty, with a broader analysis of 15,000 claims putting the industry average at 42%.

 When to File vs. When to Pay Out of Pocket